-Outside of our tryout period, most teams’ welcome recreational players to attend a practice because it gives them an opportunity to evaluate the player in comparison to the players already on a team.
-This is also a way to see a Coach’s training philosophy and if your child would fit well with the way the Coaches runs their practices.
+Outside of our tryout period, most teams welcome recreational players to attend practice because it gives them an opportunity to evaluate the player in comparison to the players already on a team.
+This is also a way to see a Coach’s training philosophy and if your child would fit well with the way the Coaches run their practices.

 Where do you play?

 The home fields for PUSC are the soccer pitches at Oceana High School.
-The fall and spring league games are typically held on Sunday with teams from San Mateo County.
-(Older squads may need to travel out of County)
+The fall and spring league games are typically held on weekends with teams from San Mateo County.
+(Older squads may need to travel out of county)

-That depends upon the coach, manager and parents’ preferences.
+That depends upon the coach, manager, and parents’ preferences.
 Fall league play occurs from late August to early December.
-Spring league play occurs from late March to early June.
-Tournaments typically occur on the third weekend on the month.
-Some squads take the winter and summer months off, others play futsal or small sided games on the turf.
+Spring league play occurs from March to early June.
+Tournaments typically occur on the third weekend of the month.
+Some squads take the winter and summer months off, others play futsal or small-sided games on the turf.

 How do PUSC matches differ from AYSO matches?